 In summary, the overall accuracy and precision demonstrated by the computer models evaluated as part of this study were within a reasonable level of expectation despite potential errors associated with the quality of the start-up data available.
 The level of accuracy for first stage feed pressures was sufficient to facilitate a conservative selection of a first stage feed pump.
 The level of accuracy for rejection of most ion constituents and total dissolved solids was within the expected range considering limited nature of start-up feed and permeate water quality data provided.
 Computer model accuracy was comparable to the accuracy provided by the results of the pilot study for the one full-scale facility (North Lee County) for which pilot test data was available.
-Another pilot study (San Antonio Water System) evaluation demonstrated the similarity of performance provided by pilot testing and computer models in predicting the performance of the membranes used during the San Antonio Water System single-element pilot tests demonstrated a sufficient degree of accuracy to validate the use of computer models in predicting the performance of a full-scale membrane system.
+Another pilot study (San Antonio Water System) evaluation demonstrated the similarity of performance provided by pilot testing and computer models in predicting the performance of a full-scale reverse osmosis membrane system.
+The computer models created to predict the performance of the membranes used during the San Antonio Water System single-element pilot tests demonstrated a sufficient degree of accuracy to validate the use of computer models in predicting the performance of a full-scale a sufficient degree of accuracy to validate the use of computer models in predicting the performance of a full-scale a sufficient degree of accuracy to validate the use of computer models in predicting the performance of a full-scale membrane system.